ILLGrenoble/cameo/mkdocs/docs/configure-a-server.md

 info_arg            | yes                   | If *yes*, an additional argument containing information about the app is passed.
 For unmanaged application, it can be necessary to set it to *no*.
 Possible values are *yes* and *no*. stream              | yes                  | If *yes*, the standard error and output stream are published to the console application and other instance reference objects.
 Possible values are *yes* and *no*. log_directory       |                       | The directory where the *&lt;name&gt;.&lt;id&gt;.log* file of the app instance is written.
-An empty value means no log, a *default* value means it inherits the value of the *config* tag. environment         |                       | The environment file where environment variables dedicated to the app can be defined.
+An empty value means no log, a *default* value means it inherits the value of the *config* tag. environment         |                       | The path to the properties file where environment variables dedicated to the app can be defined.
+It can be absolute or relative to the folder of the main configuration file.

 Attributes of the *start*, *stop*, *error* tags: